-Solo exhibitions of her work have appeared around the globe in Institutions such as MACRO (Museum of Contemporary Art, Rome), the Rhode Island School of Design Museum in Providence, Rhode Island, MAXXI (National Museum of the 21st Century Arts, Rome Italy), and MONA (The Museum of Old and New Art, Tasmania, Australia).
-Avish Khebrehzadeh is a Civitella Ranieri fellow and a Smithsonian Artist Research fellow.
+Exhibitions include those at MACRO (Museum of Contemporary Art, Rome), the Rhode Island School of Design Museum in Providence, Rhode Island, MAXXI (National Museum of 21st-Century Arts, Rome), and MONA (Museum of Old and New Art, Tasmania, Australia).